 They obviously don’t expect you to run indoors but there’s this rule that if someone touches the table before you, it’s theirs.
 Something I realised after watching two or three tables get up and others touching the table practically as they stood.
 No wonder I couldn’t get a table at first.

 Once I realised this, I never lost a table again.
 I actually found this quite fun and couldn’t wait to go back the next time… I may be a tad competitive.

 We took more spending money than we could actually use between us, so on our last night, we decided to go to Olive Garden as a farewell to a lovely trip.

-It was the most expensive place we visited throughout the whole trip coming to a total of $100 with a tip.
+Olive Garden was the most expensive place we visited throughout the whole trip.
+The grand total of the bill came to $100 with tip included.
 But it was a gorgeous meal, as you would expect at that price!

 Each table is given a bowl of bottomless soup for free, and a basket of breadsticks.
 Those breadsticks, honestly I could have had them as my meal and be happy.
 They were delicious…

 Anyway, I had a lasagna which was probably bigger than my head.
 I ate a quarter of it before I was defeated but it was just as lovely as the breadsticks.

 While New York is definitely expensive, you can find some cheap, decent and nice restaurants or diners with a bit of research.
 It is good to be aware of differences in language and culture, including the definition of plain.
 If you ever visit Shakeshack be prepared for some fun as you race to claim a table.

 It’s definitely worth the experience.